anton-bot/telegpt/README.md

 - test multiple responses to the same message.
 Should bot cut off messages after the one being responded to?
 - use schema validation library
 - secondary index on threadId
+- also save bot responses for /account and other such commands